lu-cbio-group/cneta2/README.md

 There are three models of evolution for the copy number profiles:
 <!-- * model 0: Mk model (extension of JC69 model) -->
-* model 1: bounded model of total copy number
+* model 1: bounded model of total copy number (deprecated)
 * model 2: bounded model of haplotype-specific copy number (default)
 * model 3: infinite sites model